simoneb/grunt-awsebtdeploy/README.md

 > A grunt plugin to deploy applications to AWS Elastic Beanstalk

-This plugin automates uploading of a _sourceBundle_ to S3 and update an Elastic Beanstalk environment with the new version of your application.
+This plugin automates uploading an application _sourceBundle_ to S3 and update an Elastic Beanstalk environment with the new version of your application.
 It **does not** handle creating environments, applications or S3 buckets, so they have to exist in advance.